 (if they follow Google's webmaster guidelines).

 Proper website indexing allows search engines to see all of your important pages and gives your site a major boost.
-It can even send you on your way to page one of search results!
+It can even send you on your way to page one of the search results!

 Enter your domain into the Google Search Console: